3 minute read

 Before you start writing a business case, you will find it helpful to know:

 (outlined in full in the business case guide)

 - the timetable and process for submitting business cases within your organisation – is there a proforma that you have to use?

 - the current number of people with MS on your caseload and any information you have about how this is growing

-- the current job plans of the nurses in your team – both in terms of how they spend their sessions during the week and how many appointments or home visit slots are planned in each session
+- the current job plans of the nurses and/or therapists in your team – both in terms of how they spend their sessions during the week and how many appointments or home visit slots are planned in each session

 - your service activity over the past year – as a minimum, the number of outpatient consultations, home visits and an estimate of phone calls received from patients.
 If you can’t easily obtain this, you could collect it over a few weeks as a proxy